seasonedchaos/seasonedchaos.github.io/_posts/2023-09-27-Part-I-A-Sprinkle-on-Monsoons.md

 <br><br>
 <h2>But wait- there's more?!</h2>

 In short, large-scale climate can influence monsoon strength and cycles, which can drastically affect the rainfall received by most of the global population.
 However, because the summer monsoon itself is such a dominant global feature, it can exert its own influence on global climate patterns.
-Come back for monsoon part II to find out more!
+Come back mon<i>SOON</i> for our part II post to find out more!

 <br><br>